Lyft slashes losses with ongoing cost cuts, maintains third-quarter profit target

 The company reaffirmed its goal to be profitable on the adjusted EBITDA metric in the third quarter of this year, a target it recently pulled forward by three months when it announced the sale of its self-driving technology business.

-Lyft's larger rival, Uber Technologies Inc (UBER.N), has projected profitability on an adjusted basis by the end of 2021.
+Lyft’s larger rival, Uber Technologies Inc, has projected profitability on an adjusted basis by the end of 2021.
 Uber is scheduled to report results on Wednesday afternoon.

 On a net basis, Lyft’s loss widened to around $427 million, driven by high stock-based compensation costs as the result of the company’s public listing more than two years ago.
 Asked whether Lyft would target net profits, Zimmer said the company in the near-term remained focused on its adjusted EBITDA profitability metric.